Sbussiso/Magic8Ball.py/README.md

 # Magic8Ball.py
-a simple magic 8 ball you "shake" to discover your're future.
+a simple magic 8 ball you "shake" to discover your future.